bmoxb/gemgame/GAMEPLAY.md

 * Items can be bought at any point during the game.
 * Traps appear as gems to other players and are single-use (i.e. can only be triggered once).
 * Items:
+  * Energy Drink (10 emeralds) - Increases movement speed by 50% (ignoring the effect of running shoes if any) for 10 seconds.
+This effect does not stack.
   * Running Shoes (25 emeralds) - Increases movement speed by 25%.
-  * Bomb (5 rubies) - Can be throw at other players with a direct hit causing death (when a player dies they will loose some amount of gems before respawning) and an indirect hit resulting in hit players being temporarily unable to move.
+  * Bomb (5 rubies) - Can be placed and later detonated.
+Detonation directly next to a player will cause them to die (when a player dies they will loose some amount of gems before respawning) while any player within the larger blast radius will become temporarily unable to move.
+Multiple bombs can be placed and then detonated simultaneously.
   * Speed Trap (2 diamonds) - Halves the movement speed of any player who steps on this trap.
   * Theft Trap (5 diamonds) - Takes 25% of the emeralds held by any player that steps on this trap and gives them to the player who set the trap.